 - Louvain Research Institute in Management and Organization (LOURIM), is devoted to theoretical and applied, empirical and experimental studies of management of private and public organizations, including but not limited to research on internal and external functional management processes that are present in all enterprises and organizations.

-- Institute for Multidisciplinary Research in Quantitative Modelling and Analysis (IMMAQ), which combines fundamental and applied research, relevant in order to target and answer questions as they arise in the public and in the private sector of society – at a regional, national and international scale.
+- Louvain Institute of Data Analysis and Modeling in economics and statistics (LIDAM), which combines fundamental and applied research, relevant in order to target and answer questions as they arise in the public and in the private sector of society – at a regional, national and international scale.
 More than 200 researchers and consultants, of about 15 different nationalities, contribute to the productivity of this unit.
 Its common denominator is the use of a coherent set of tools and methods for quantitative modeling and analysis.

 - Institut d’analyse du changement dans l’histoire et les sociétés contemporaines (IACCHOS), focuses on the study Focuses on the study of a cross-cutting issue, on the analysis of change in human societies and on the historical angle that allows us to approach contemporary reality.